samovertonjr/mindforcode.com/content/blog/javascript-objects/index.md

 thumbnail: '../../assets/blog-icons/js-logo.png'
 ---

 This year I have a goal of understanding how to build complex applications using the correct programming patterns.
 I don't have a programming pattern that I am knowingly using when I build anything.
 I use React in some projects at home and at work and I just follow the patterns used by the framework.
-This is fine but I want to explore how to build complex applications without a framework.
-So I need to understand how to properly use design patterns.
-A core concept I need to learn and understand is how objects work.
+This is fine but I want to explore how to build complex applications with the proper use of design patterns.
+To dive deeper into design pattern I need to learn and understand is how JavaScript objects work.
 Before we get into breaking down objects we have to understand what are **Primative Types** and **Reference Types**.

 ## Primitives Types